TuThanhHuy2124/project3/README.md

 - [x] A user may only answer a card once per stop
 - [x] A user may not change the answer after submitted at each stop
+- [x] A user may not answer after flipping the card at each stop
 - [x] Change favicon
 - [x] Change title